neogi5043/DB-Migrator/README.md

 ## Run IDs & Per‑Run Folders

-- **Without `--run-id`**: all commands use shared top-level folders (e.g. `schemas/`, `mappings/draft/`, `ddl/`, `reports/`) — this matches the original behavior.
+- **Run IDs are now mandatory**: The pipeline will always generate a unique Run ID (e.g. `run-20240101-120000-abcdef`) if you don't provide one via `--run-id`.
+- **Isolated State**: This ID is saved to `run_state.json` so sequential CLI commands automatically discover the active run.
-- **With `--run-id <id>`**: outputs for that run are isolated under per-run subfolders:
+- Outputs for the run are strictly isolated under per-run subfolders:
   - `schemas/<id>/...`
   - `stats/<id>/...`
   - `mappings/<id>/draft/` and `mappings/<id>/approved/`
   - `ddl/<id>/...`
   - `reports/<id>/...`
-  - `checkpoints/<id>/...` (already per-run)
+  - `checkpoints/<id>/...`

-The **web UI** automatically generates a fresh run ID every time you click *Extract* and reuses it for *Propose → Apply Schema → Migrate → Validate*, so runs stay isolated without you having to manage IDs yourself.
+The **web UI** and CLI automatically generate a fresh run ID every time you click/run *Extract* and reuse it for *Propose → Apply Schema → Migrate → Validate*, so runs stay isolated without you having to manage IDs yourself continuously.

-This keeps artifacts from different runs from overwriting each other and makes it easy to compare, archive, or clean up specific runs.
+This keeps artifacts from different database runs from overwriting each other and makes it easy to compare, archive, or clean up specific runs.

 ---